 Just as importantly, you need to tailor the skills you’re implementing on your functional skills-based resume.
-It’s another reason why it’s vital you’ve completed the background company and vacancy research to have full understanding.
-Only then can you optimize your resume at its best and match the expectations or even exceed their standards.
+It’s another reason why it’s vital you’ve completed the background company and vacancy research to have a full understanding.
+Only then can you optimize your document at its best and match the expectations or even exceed their standards.

 We have a guide for creating a skills section to impress employers – check it out for yourself here!

 As usual, your resume header should be at the top of the document.
 It’s the first thing employers should see whenever they get their hands on your resume.
 This section contains your contact details alongside the essential information recruiters need to see.

 Write A Striking Resume Summary